Researchers from Australia’s national research agency CSIRO claim that SARS-CoV-2 is a resilient virus that can survive for days.

 Their findings come down to these three points:

 - The SARS-CoV-2 virus survives longer in lower temperatures.
-More precisely, it survived on glass, steel, paper, and polymer for 28 days at room temperature of 20 °C.
+More precisely, it survived on glass, steel, paper, and polymer for 28 days at a room temperature of 20 °C.

 - The virus tends to survive longer on non-porous and smooth surfaces like steel and glass.